 Resident Program Philosophy

-The faculty of the Division of Physical Therapy are committed to developing residents who are recognized leaders within their specialty area of choice.
-Residents will develop excellence in examination, diagnosis, intervention, consultation, teaching, and the integration of best evidence into the patient care they provide within their special area of interest.
-They will develop as a resource for the community in prevention and rehabilitation of orthopedic conditions and will contribute to the profession through teaching, writing, and leadership.
-Graduates of the residency program will be fully prepared to sit for their specialty certification examination.
+The faculty and staff of the Division of Physical Therapy and UNC Hospitals are committed to developing residents who are recognized leaders within orthopedic physical therapy.
+Residents will develop excellence in examination, diagnosis, intervention, consultation, teaching and the integration of best evidence into the patient care they provide.
+They will develop as a resource for the community in orthopedics and will contribute to the profession through teaching, writing, and leadership.
+Graduates of the residency program will be prepared to sit for the ABPTS Orthopedic Certified Specialist (OCS) examination.

-For more information about the UNC Orthopedic Physical Therapy Residency program, please contact Carla Hill.
+For more information about the UNC Orthopedic Physical Therapy Residency program, please contact Jeffrey O’Laughlin